 Yes, if you get services that require EVV.
-You must allow your attendant to clock-in when they begin and clock-out when they end services using one of the acceptable methods.
-EVV is required for certain home and community based services, such as Personal Attendant Services, Protective Supervision, Personal Care Services, In-home Respite, Flexible Family Support and Community First Choice.
+You must allow your service provider or CDS employee to clock in when they begin and clock out when they end services using one of the acceptable methods.
+EVV is required for certain home and community-based services, such as Personal Service Provider Services, Protective Supervision, Personal Care Services, In-home Respite, Flexible Family Support and Community First Choice.